 Creatinine comes from the breakdown of creatine in your muscle.
 It is produced by the body at a constant rate and eliminated through urine.
 This makes it a good a marker to assess your kidney function.
 The higher the blood creatinine, the worse the kidney function.
+A blood test will tell you both numbers.

 Sometimes, blood creatinine varies without a change in the GFR or kidney function.